Skip to main content

 What’s a Neobank?
 Defining These Fintechs

+Neobanks are financial technology companies offering bank-like services.
 These days, banking looks different than it used to.
 People are no longer reliant on brick-and-mortar bank branches to manage their finances, deposit checks, and take care of other routine tasks.
-Digital tools and smart devices have made staying connected to your accounts easy and have allowed new banks, and bank-like companies, to take center stage.
+Digital tools and smart devices have made staying connected to your accounts easier and have allowed new banks, and bank-like companies, to take center stage.
+Neobanks are one option gaining popularity as an alternative to traditional banks.
+But there’s more to these so-called challenger banks than meets the eye.

 Key Takeaways